-The group fails to pay us the amount due within 30 days after the day due;

-- Upon discovery of fraud or intentional misrepresentation of a material fact by your group; - Any time your employer fails to comply with the contribution or participation rules in the plan documents; - When none of your group's members still live, reside or work in Alabama; or, - Upon your employer's 30-days advance written notice to discontinue member company (employer) participation in the fund, or, employer is no longer a member of AAAS. - When the employer is no longer a member of AAAS. - Upon your employer's 30-days advance written notice to discontinue member (employee) company participation in the fund.
+- The group fails to pay us the amount due within 30 days after the day due; - Upon discovery of fraud or intentional misrepresentation of a material fact by your group; - Any time your employer fails to comply with the contribution or participation rules in the plan documents; - When none of your employee still live, reside or work in Alabama; or, - When employer is no longer a member of AAAS. - Upon your employer's 30-days advance written notice to discontinue member (employee) company participation in the fund.